 (1) The Wetlands Protection Act, MGL c.
 131, § 40, provides:

-no person shall remove, fill dredge, or alter any bank, beach, flat, marsh, meadow, or swamp bordering . . . on any . . . creek, river, stream, pond, or lake, or any land under said waters . . . without filing written notice of his intention to so remove, fill, dredge, or alter, including such plans as may be necessary to describe such proposed activity and its effect upon the environment, at least 60 days prior to any such removing, filling, dredging, or altering.
+"no person shall remove, fill dredge, or alter any bank, beach, flat, marsh, meadow, or swamp bordering . . . on any . . . creek, river, stream, pond, or lake, or any land under said waters . . . without filing written notice of his intention to so remove, fill, dredge, or alter, including such plans as may be necessary to describe such proposed activity and its effect upon the environment, at least 60 days prior to any such removing, filling, dredging, or altering.
 Said notice shall be sent by certified mail to the conservation commission.
-No such notice shall be sent before all permits, variances, and approval required by local bylaw, with respect to the proposed activity have been obtained.
+No such notice shall be sent before all permits, variances, and approval required by local bylaw, with respect to the proposed activity have been obtained."

-(2) The Board will condition its approval of the plan upon issuance of an "order of conditions" by the Conservation Commission if such an order is required.
+(2) The Board will condition its approval of the plan upon issuance of an order of conditions by the Conservation Commission if such an order is required.
 Developers are reminded that the Conservation Commission will not conduct site visits when the land is obscured by snow.

 § 430-30.
 Utilities.

 A. Water supply.
 If a new subdivision is within 1,500 feet of the existing Town water distribution system, the applicant shall connect all properties in the subdivision with the Town system.
-The distance shall be measured along Town ways, public or not public and ways in any authorized subdivision from a Town water main of at least six inches in diameter to the center line of the nearest lot in the subdivision.
+The distance shall be measured along Town ways, public or not public, and ways in any authorized subdivision from a Town water main of at least six inches in diameter to the center line of the nearest lot in the subdivision.

-(1) All pipes and fittings installed shall become Town property from the time it is found free of defects and is placed in normal service.
+(1) All pipes and fittings installed shall become Town property from the time they are found free of defects and are placed in normal service.
 The developer shall also install fire hydrants, provisions to connect existing and authorized streets, and for connecting properties abutting those streets in which the water main is laid.
 The developer shall reimburse the Town for the cost of repairs to such pipes and fittings that are required within five years after being placed in normal service.
 A guarantee bond may be required.

 (2) If water mains are installed in streets in another uncompleted subdivision, the installing developer shall have a claim for the cost of that part of the installation against that other developer.